farcire/curby/refined-prd.md

 - **Description:** Visual map interface showing parking legality for all blockfaces within the **Mission and SOMA neighborhoods**.
 - **Acceptance Criteria:**
   - [ ] Map loads showing all blockfaces within Mission & SOMA with correct color coding.
+  - [ ] Map lines follow the actual curvature of the streets (high-fidelity geometry).

 **FR-002: Short-Term Future Legality Checking**
 - **Description:** Allow users to check parking legality for the current time or up to 48 hours in the future (to support 24-hour parking durations).